Christmas tree sale

 Following in the path of Pier Giorgio Frassati, the Northland Frassati fosters camaraderie among young adults in Minnesota and Wisconsin, encouraging the discovery of the true beauty of nature through high adventure retreats and outreach through compassionately serving those in need.
 To learn more contact firstname.lastname@example.org or call (218) 384-1590.

 Our Lady of Fatima, Garrison, and Holy Family, Bulldog Lake, hold a Public Square Rosary the fourth Tuesday of each month at 1 p.m. near the big walleye fish at the lookout on Mille Lacs Lake in Garrison (Highway 169).
 All are invited to join in prayer.
 The rosary is prayed for the intentions of our Blessed Mother, the conversion of sinners, and to reconcile ourselves, our families and our nation back to God.
 For more information contact Jean Fetters at (218) 764-2665.

-The WWME weekend is a time to look at our love for our spouse and decide to do something to make your love more like Jesus’ love for us.
-The next Worldwide Marriage Encounter Weekend in the diocese is March 10-12 in Baxter.
+The next available Worldwide Marriage Encounter Weekend is Feb.
+2-4, 2018, in Hermantown, and April 13- 15, 2018, in Baxter.
 Early registration is highly recommended.
-For more information visit the website northmnwwme.org or contact Alan and Missy at firstname.lastname@example.org or (888) 455-3496.
+For more information visit northmnwwme.org or contact Alan or Missy at email@example.com or (888) 455-3496.

 Catholic Ireland tour

 Join Father Richard Kunst for a tour of Catholic Ireland April 9-19, 2018.
 Visit Belfast, Derry, Knock, Killarney, and more.
 Contact St. John’s Church in Duluth at (218) 724-6332 for information and brochure.